abialobrodzki/10x-notes/.ai/api-implementation-plan-endpoints/15-patch-public-link.md

 ## 1. Endpoint Overview

 Endpoint updates note's public link.
 Permissions: owner only.
-Allows enabling/disabling link or changing expiration date.
+Allows enabling/disabling link.

-MVP Note: Expiration date feature not implemented in MVP.
-Only is_enabled can be toggled.
+MVP Note: Only is_enabled can be toggled.

 ## 2. Request Details